 - Driven to Suicide: Subverted.
 Tries to kill herself but was talked down by Jack.

 - Exact Words: After she survives the Titanic, she went on to do the thing she and Jack said they'd do together.

 - Fiery Redhead: Rose is a pistol even when she's being polite.
 At lunch she tells Mr. Ismay that Dr. Freud's ideas about the male preoccupation with size might be of particular interest to him.
-When Cal tries to stop her from going to Jack she tells him that she's rather be Jack's whore than Cal's wife and spits in Cal's face.
+When Cal tries to stop her from going to save Jack she tells him that she'd rather be Jack's whore than Cal's wife and spits in Cal's face.
 She has curly red hair.

 - The Heroine: The protagonist of the film and it happens to be her coming of age story.

 - Her Heart Will Go On: Trope Confider.
-After surviving the shipwreck, Rose sets out on her own, without any money to her name (save Cal's diamond, which she never spends out of principle), without any friends or family, while facing potential trauma from witnessing 1,500 people die, including her love.
+After surviving the shipwreck, Rose sets out on her own, without any money to her name (save Cal's diamond, which she never fenced out of principle), without any friends or family, while facing potential trauma from witnessing 1,500 people die, including her love.
 But she keeps her promise to Jack and makes the most of her newfound freedom, savoring her ability to choose her own path without her abusive family controlling her, and makes a good life for herself in time.
 Rose DeWitt Butaker is nothing if not a survivor.